Langtang Valley Trek - 10 Day Itinerary with Details

 The weather conditions in the Langtang region varies with seasons.
 Out of all the seasons, Autumn and Spring are the best seasons to trek to the Langtang region.
 The weather is usually nice and calm during these seasons even though it is cold in early spring and early autumn.
 The temperature usually ranges from 0 to 15°C in these seasons.

 The winter days are cold and windy and the nights are even colder.
 So, the weather becomes quite fierce, though trekking is still possible.
 Also, the views of the mountains with an extra layer of snow look amazing.
 The temperature decreases as the altitude increases.
 The higher region might face heavy snowfalls and blizzards.

 You can also trek to the Langtang region in the summer months.
 Unlike other regions, it is easy to trek to Langtang in Summer.
 There might be rainfall, but if you prepare yourself for that, the view of the forest after rainfalls looks amazing.

 There are two types of accommodations during this journey.
 While in Kathmandu, you will stay in three-star hotels.
 While trekking, you will have to stay in teahouses run by locals.
 These teahouses provide you with the basic facilities of food and accommodation.
 The standard of the service varies according to the altitude along the Langtang valley trek.
 Tea houses at higher elevations will be comparatively expensive with basic facilities than tea houses at a lower elevation.
 Usually, you will have to pay $2-$5 dollars for a simple room at the tea houses on the Langtang valley trek.
 In addition, you should be aware that the tea houses provide accommodation on a twin-sharing basis.
-Most of the tea houses have shared toilets at the corridor or outside the vicinity.
+Most of the tea houses have shared toilets in the corridor or outside the vicinity.
 However, you will find it difficult to book a room that you prefer during the peak season.
 Note that you have to pay an extra charge for extra blankets and heater facilities at the tea houses on the Langtang Valley Trek if you would like some extra comfort.